Sorting through the countless options of Fastpitch catchers mitts can be exhausting.

-Our selection for the best Fastpitch Softball catcher's mitt is the A2000 Super Skin (2019 version) made by Wilson (model CM34, 34 inches).
+Our selection for the best Fastpitch Softball catcher's mitt is the A2000 Super Skin made by Wilson (model CM34, 34 inches).
 If you would like to read our overview of all Wilson A2000 mitts, then please click here.

 This catcher's mitt is unique, but in a good way.
 It is built with a combination of high-quality leather and cutting edge technology called Super Skin, which Wilson is using on many of their newer glove models.

 According to Wilson, Super Skin is "a microfiber material that has been tested, refined, and perfected to deliver ultimate durability at the lightest weight possible."

 Super Skin is also moisture repellent and has a faster break in time than mitts made with traditional leather.
 This strong base material also has a cool feel and a neat look to it, as you can see in the pictures above and below.

 In addition to its "skin", this Softball catcher's glove has other good features too.
 It has what's called Flat Finger Binding which was designed to reduce sting for catchers who prefer to catch with their index finger out.

 This high quality catcher's mitt comes in a classic blonde leather with red and blue stitching - and blue laces - which combined looks great.
 We think it is definitely worth a close look!

 Built with the innovative and incredibly lightweight Super Skin material

 High-quality leather padding should prevent excess discomfort from sting

 It has a fast break in time

 Being a premium mitt, it has a higher cost than some other Softball catcher's mitts on the market

 Close up Views of the Wilson A2000 (AM1 GM)